Wilfred/trifle/README.md

 ### v0.9 (unreleased)

+Shell: Added a pure Trifle shell program: `shell.tfl`.
+The interpreter itself now only accepts file paths or `-i` snippets.

 Exceptions: Added the function `exception-type`.
 Fixed a bug where `arity-error` or `stack-overflow` couldn't be caught if thrown by a built-in function or macro.